youssefea/frame-example-2/README.md

-# Degen Follower Giveaway Frame
+# Follower Giveaway Frame using Superfluid